brunosilvano/mott/www/lib/NeutriumJS.thermo.IAPWS97/README.md

 		ic		// Ionisation constant
 	}

-If you try and calculate the properties outside the range of applicability as specified by IAWPS an exception will be thrown.
+If you try and calculate the properties outside the range of applicability as specified by IAPWS an exception will be thrown.

 ## Optional Neutrium Convert Support